 The decor is relaxed and open for a down-home feel, making it easy to relax comfortably.
 The spacious taproom has plenty of seating, which is often lively and full of friends and families sharing a laugh and pint.
 They host many community events, such as trivia night or Beer 101 classes.

 Appalachian Mountain Brewery

 Appalachian Mountain Brewery puts out pints with a purpose and is one of the best breweries in North Carolina!
-They support over one hundred local nonprofits through selling their expertly crafted brews.
+They support over one hundred local nonprofits by selling their expertly crafted brews.
 This display of community commitment is what makes this brewery such a significant and integral institution in the beer scene of Boone.

-If you find yourself craving something besides a draft cold one, try their specialty ciders or seltzers series, crafted just as carefully as their main brews.
-The Farm 2 Flame food truck is always on-site to provide some sustainable wood fired pizzas to pair with your pints.
+The Panic Water Hoppy Pilsner is always a crowd-pleaser, and the Fog Juice Hazy IPA is just as dangerous as it is delicious.
+With over 12 rotating taps, there is always something tasty to try here.
+If you crave something besides a cold draft, try their specialty ciders or seltzers series, crafted just as carefully as their main brews.
+The Farm 2 Flame food truck is always on-site to provide sustainable wood-fired pizzas to pair with your pints.

 Booneshine Brewing Company

 They offer a full menu from small plates to main courses.
 Everything is artisanal yet unpretentious at the same time.
 The Bacon Barbecue Popcorn is addictive, and the Blue Collar Charcuterie Board tastes as good as it looks.
-If you’re looking for the perfect snack to pair with your pint, you’re in for a top notch treat if you try the housemade pretzels and beer cheese.
+If you’re looking for the perfect snack to pair with your pint, you’re in for a top-notch treat if you try the housemade pretzels and beer cheese.